Reader in Italian Studies

 - The classical tradition (Aristotelianism and ancient thought more generally) in Renaissance Europe: interactions of Greek, Latin, and the vernacular

-- Renaissance philosophy and intellectual history, especially ethics, politics, and natural philosophy and their configuration in humanism and scholasticism
+- Renaissance philosophy and intellectual history, especially ethics, politics, and natural philosophy and the cultural polemics of humanism and scholasticism

 - Libraries and history of the book (particularly the library of Ulisse Aldrovandi)